Goldsworthy Gurney: Gurney's steam carriage

-In 1831, Godlsworthy gave evidence to a House of Commons select committee, on the use of Steam carriages, and related tolls.
+In 1831, Goldsworthy gave evidence to a House of Commons select committee, on the use of Steam carriages, and related tolls.

 A charge of £2 was levied on each steam carriage journey, whilst the toll for a horsedrawn carriage was 2 shillings (one-twentieth of the amount).
 This may be contrasted with a contemporary exchequer loan to the railway developers of £100,000.
 Maceroni continues:

 At the same time, press coverage of an accident befalling a Glasgow steam drag adversely affected the reputation of the vehicles.
 Gurney was bankrupted with debts of £232,000.

 Sufficient was the concern about Gurney's bankruptcy, and sufficient were his contacts, that a further select committee was convened from 1831 to 1835, on Mr.Goldsworthy Gurney's Case.
 Its final report stated: